AP World History Unit 2 Practice Test: Networks of Exchange

 Question 6 Explanation:

+The correct answer is (C).
 The source of wealth and the spread of Islam are not shown in the maps given.
 Although African Kingdoms are depicted in map #1, the main idea of the image is to show the trade routes coming out of those regions.
-Therefore option (C) is correct because it depicts the connections between Europe, Africa, and the Indian Ocean.
+Option (C) is correct because it depicts the connections between Europe, Africa, and the Indian Ocean.

 Question 7